c6-AhmadQadourah/Shoof/Readme.md

 git clone https://github.com/c6-AhmadQadourah/Shoof.git
 ```

-2. Install packages repeat this step in the repo folder
+2. Install packages repeat this step in the repo folder OR write this commands in the VScode Terminal

 ```
 npm i expo